dawdler/Lyrics-Grabber/README.md

 ## Contributions

 Interested people are always free to contribute.
 Think of new features or something, feel free to code it up.
-Send merge requests, make sure you update AUTHORS and CHANGELOG.
+Send merge requests, make sure you update AUTHORS and CHANGELOG files respectively.
 Beginners can easily understand this open source project.
 Anyone willing to improve their skills, can contribute to the project.
 Well, I am also a beginner.

 Thanks for using Lyrics Grabber!
 Cheers!